accessibilitywars/zaw2/content/builds/quickness-condi-herald.md

 benchmark = "25k DPS"
 +++

 This build uses 7 key skills in its rotation without weapon swap.
-With only 2 short bow skills {{ skill(id="41829") }} and {{ skill(id="40175") }}, this build avoids high energy skills in Mallyx allows energy management to frequently trigger torment through {{ skill(id="28287") }}.
+With only 2 short bow skills {{ skill(id="41829") }} and
+{{ skill(id="40175") }}, this build avoids high energy skills in Mallyx, allowing energy management to frequently trigger torment through {{ skill(id="28287") }}.
 The ranged nature of the build allows higher damage uptime, less button presses and the relics and sigils are focused on stacking as much torment as possible.
 Originally build for bow, the build has now been updated to include spear in its rotation.

 ## Gearing and Consumables
 Optimised Loadout